yjyao/practical-python/Notes/01_Introduction/01_Python.md

 than the first blank line or the next `>>>` prompt (whichever appears first).
 Select "copy" from the browser, go to the Python window, and select "paste" to copy it into the Python shell.
-To get the code to run, you may have to hit "Return" once after you’ve pasted it in.
+To get the code to run, you may have to hit "Return" once after you've pasted it in.

 Use cut-and-paste to execute the Python statements in this session: